Integrating Over-the-Air Federated Learning and Non-Orthogonal Multiple Access: What Role can RIS Play?: Problem Formulation and Decomposition

 \item \emph{Reflection Design}: Given the transmit power and the receive scalar, our second subproblem is to improve the achievable performance by judiciously tuning the discrete phase shifts of the RIS.
 Therefore, subject to the channel quality order, data rate and error-related constraints for users, as well as the discrete phase shifts constraints, the combinatorial optimization problem for reflection design can be written as

 \end{enumerate}

-\begin{remark} \emph{The transceiver design problem (\ref{transceiver_problem}) is very challenging even when only the transmit power subproblem or the receive scalar subproblem is considered.
-Moreover, the reflection design problem (\ref{RIS_problem}) is still intractable even we relax the phase shifts into continuous ones.} \end{remark}

-Based on \textit{\textbf{Remark} \ref{subproblems_remark}}, it can be noticed that although subproblems (\ref{transceiver_problem}) looks simpler than the original problem (\ref{original_problem}), it is still almost impossible to derive closed-form solutions for the transmit power and receive scalar in the considered RIS-aided hybrid network.
-Not to mention that the combinatorial feature of subproblem (\ref{RIS_problem}) makes it NP-hard and much more complicated, e.g., there are $B^{M}$ operation modes of the phase shifts to be tested if the exhaustive search is used.
+Note that the transceiver design subproblem (\ref{transceiver_problem}) is very challenging even when only the transmit power subproblem or the receive scalar subproblem is considered.
+Moreover, the reflection design subproblem (\ref{RIS_problem}) is still intractable even we relax the phase shifts into continuous ones.
+Although subproblems (\ref{transceiver_problem}) looks simpler than the original problem (\ref{original_problem}), it is still almost impossible to derive closed-form solutions for the transmit power and receive scalar in the considered RIS-aided hybrid network.
+Not to mention that the combinatorial feature of subproblem (\ref{RIS_problem}) makes it NP-hard and much more complicated, e.g., there are $B^{M}$ operation modes of the phase shifts to be tested if the exhaustive search is used \cite{Wu2020Beamforming, Di2020Hybrid}.
 To avoid an unacceptable computation complexity, one common approach is to transform these non-linear and non-convex subproblems of transceiver control and reflection design into convex ones, and then standard methods can be invoked to solve them separately and alternatively over iterations.
 As a consequence, the alternating optimization technique can be adopted as an intuitive approach to solve the MINLP problem (\ref{original_problem}) in an efficient manner.

 For providing a clear illustration, Fig. \ref{problem_roadmap} gives an overview of the roadmap to solve the hybrid rate maximization problem, especially the connections between key optimization subproblems and the designed algorithms.
 Firstly, the original MINLP problem (\ref{original_problem}) is decomposed into two subproblems: the non-convex transceiver design subproblem (\ref{transceiver_problem}) and the combinatorial reflection design problem (\ref{RIS_problem}), which are characterized by the continuous variables and discrete variables.
 Secondly, the subproblems of transmit power allocation, receive scalar control, phase shifts design are solved sequentially in Section \ref{alternating_optimization} by using common optimization methods such as DC programming, SCA, and SDR.
-Meanwhile, the closed-form solutions for some simplified cases are also derived to provided useful insights.
+Notably, closed-form solutions for some simplified cases are derived to provide useful insights.